Chuck Steel: Night of the Trampires: Plot

-Chuck then goes to the circus with the homeless, and are joined by Van Rental where the final showdown ensues.
-A massive battle takes place where most of the Trampires are killed, but Cular then reveals her true form, a gargantuan gargoyle-like creature with tongues for nipples and a giant womb that opens up and ensnares people with a massive tentacle.
-She manages to grab the Governor, who then reveals that he is in fact an Illuminati Lizard, and fights her.
-During this, Chuck succumbs to the bite and becomes a Trampire, but by using his ex-wife's crucifix necklace, he turns himself back into a human, and he and Van Rental manage to defeat the Master through a combination of wooden-tipped bullets, Holy Coffee and shoving the crucifix necklace down her mouth, though her liver survives.
-As Chuck then proceeds to fight the governor, Van Rental then stakes the Masters liver, and both are eventually destroyed once and for all.

-Steel then find his ex-wife, where it is revealed that the break-up letter that she sent him was actually written by the clown she left him for, and the she does still love him, but can't be with him because he's not a clown.
+Chuck arrives at the circus with the homeless, accompanied by Van Rental for the final confrontation.
+A fierce battle ensues, decimating most of the Trampires, until Cular unveils her true form—a colossal, gargoyle-like creature with grotesque features and a massive womb that ensnares victims with a giant tentacle.
+She captures the Governor, who unexpectedly reveals himself as an Illuminati Lizard, leading to a clash between the two.
+Amid the turmoil, Chuck transforms into a Trampire, but manages to revert to human form using his ex-wife’s crucifix necklace.
+Together, he and Van Rental defeat the Master through a combination of wooden-tipped bullets, Holy Coffee, and forcing the crucifix down her throat, though her liver remains intact.
+As Chuck battles the Governor, Van Rental destroys the Master’s liver, killing them both.
+Later, Steel reunites with his ex-wife, discovering the break-up letter had been written by the clown she left him for, and that she still loves him—though she cannot be with him because he is not a clown.

-As Chuck and Van Rental exit the circus, Van Rental explains that there are still other creatures out there to fight, to which Chuck then asks him 'Face or Balls?' (in reference to which one he'll punch).
+Exiting the circus, Van Rental warns of other creatures still at large, prompting Chuck to ask, “Face or balls?”
+(In reference to his next punch.)